AyHelloWorld/cryptoshop/README.md

 etc ...

 A very good encryption module is [simple-crypt](https://github.com/andrewcooke/simple-crypt) but the usage of PyCrypto eliminate the usage of Serpent, and make PBKDF2 very slow.
 Finally, it was't designed for encrypt big files.
+This is my choice for encrypt string with AES in CTR mode.

 ##Other resources
 Same recommendations of the [Botan author](http://botan.randombit.net/):